 With some places it’s just a feeling.
-The Bahnhof Zoo has always been an icon for Berlin, the former center of the West.
-Nowadays I hardly ever get as far as Charlottenburg, and I try to avoid crowded places and shopping destinations (I tend to like my life stress-free.
-Plenty of tourists and the typical pre–Christmas craze are definitely on the bottom of the obligatory to-do list).
+Bahnhof Zoo has always been an icon for Berlin, the former center of the West.
+Nowadays I hardly ever get as far as Charlottenburg, and I try to avoid crowded places and shopping destinations.

 And yet, although I’ve been living in Berlin for more than four years, the areas around the Zoo and Ku’Damm remain sacred and unknown to me.
 Visiting the “other side” tricks the soul into believing we’re now in an entirely different world, although the Zoo is merely a twenty minute bus ride away from my doorstep.

 But oh, whatever I remembered from my last visit, the Zoo and surrounding areas are subjected to change.
 What’s this Bikini Berlin super-mall type construction site?
-Why have they torn down the magnificent Zoopalast Kino?
+Why have they disappeared the magnificent Zoopalast Kino?
 Where the hell did the Waldorf-Astoria come from?
-What’s with all the new sites on Ku’Damm, those stores?
-The beauty of Charlottenburg, combined with the cultural heritage of the typical “Western architecture” of the 70s and the reforms that are taking place now are worth a visit just for the visual input.

 Where Berlin feels small in size it’s the City-West that can bring back the feeling of a global metropolis.
 Although still rather tiny in comparison to other large cities, here is where the commercial heart beats.
 Shops, people, large streets, horrible traffic, neon-lights and ads everywhere.
 The stark contrast between this Berlin and the East is interesting as it is, but I’m quite sad to see so many landmarks vanish with the times.